Conditions: Baltimore, Maryland, 12/22/2024 05:00:02 am

 Here is one final thing I want to share before I put out my formal Winter Outlook.
 There are so many global patterns, historical comparisons, and various other methods that I explore to try to figure out how the entire season may play out with snow.

-I am not the only one trying to figure out the puzzle of long range forecasting.
-Winter is when it is most prominent because we can simply measure snowfall and add it up for a tally.
-Then compare that to the pre-season (educated) guess.
+I am not the only one trying to figure out the puzzle of long-range forecasting.
+It is most prominent in winter because we can simply measure snowfall and add it up for a tally.
+Then, we can compare that to the pre-season (educated) guess.

-If you have read other outlooks, the dominant theme as likely been about the forecast for a La Niña.
+If you have read other outlooks, the dominant theme has likely been the forecast for a La Niña.
 There is a La Niña Watch for the developing colder waters in the Tropical Pacific Ocean.
-This can play a role in how the storm pattern can develop and track across North America.
+This can play a role in how storm patterns develop and track across North America.
 This is not the only one involved.

 Recent Winter Snowfalls (in Baltimore)